stacksjs/stacks/README.md

 Because we optimize toward the development of easily reusable & composable component & function libraries, our primary intention is to always _keep it simple, yet configurable._

+By default, Stacks realizes whether your Stack includes components, functions, and/or pages.
+Based on that determination, Stacks builds your outputs.

-By default, Stacks bundles your components into several outputs.
-Web Component (Custom Elements) & Vue Component Libraries are automatically generated, amongst other packages.
+The UI libraries that automatically get built are a Web Component (Custom Elements) & Vue Component library.

 <details>
-<summary>A Custom Element usage example</summary>
+<summary>Custom Element usage</summary>

 ```bash
 npm install my-awesome-library